vibhav2000/Chat_App-UDP/README.md

 And the prgram will run.
 Similiarly for Linux OS.

 In the program, we are taking 2 inputs, first- the IP Address(of both Windows and Linux OS) and the port number (on which the connection needs to be established).

 Below are some of the working proofs-

 ![YAY!](https://github.com/vibhav2000/Chat_App-UDP/blob/main/udp-chat1.png?raw=true)

 ![It WORKS!!](https://github.com/vibhav2000/Chat_App-UDP/blob/main/udp-chat2.png?raw=true)

 ![YIPEEEE!!](https://github.com/vibhav2000/Chat_App-UDP/blob/main/udp-chat3.png?raw=true)
+Here, the connection closes..
+Good Bye!